CVE-2019-7609 in Elastic and Red Hat Products

 Vulnerability Analysis

-What is a Command Injection Vulnerability?
+What is a Code Injection Vulnerability?

-The software constructs all or part of a command using externally-influenced input from an upstream component, but it does not neutralize or incorrectly neutralizes special elements that could modify the intended command when it is sent to a downstream component.
+The software constructs all or part of a code segment using externally-influenced input from an upstream component, but it does not neutralize or incorrectly neutralizes special elements that could modify the syntax or behavior of the intended code segment.

 Products Associated with CVE-2019-7609